Phillipa Love

-Phillipa Love (born 8 April 1990) is a New Zealand rugby union player.
+Phillipa "Pip" Love (born 8 April 1990) is a New Zealand rugby union player.
 She plays for the Black Ferns internationally and was a member of their 2021 Rugby World Cup champion squad.
 She also plays for Matatū in the Super Rugby Aupiki competition and represents Canterbury provincially.

 Rugby career

 2014–2016

 Love made her debut for New Zealand against Canada on 14 June 2014 at Whakatāne.
 She was overlooked altogether in 2015.
 She was recalled to the Black Ferns in 2016 for their Northern Hemisphere tour, but ruptured her ACL during training and was ruled out for six months.

 2017

 In 2017, she earned her second cap against Canada, but was not named in the World Cup squad.
 She featured in the test match against the United States in 2018 at Chicago.
 Love was selected for the 2019 Women's Rugby Super Series at San Diego and played in every game.
 She played for the Black Ferns against a New Zealand Barbarians team in 2020 at Trafalgar Park in Nelson, New Zealand.